 Be part of the action

-As a Psychology student you will also attend seminars presented by national and international experts and obtain skills through situated learning approaches such as work-integrated learning, scenario-based learning and role play.
+As a Psychology student you will also attend seminars presented by national and international experts and obtain skills through situated learning approaches.

 Registration as a Psychologist